 The wired camera options are either HD-TVI or IP Cameras.
 (There used to be analog cameras, which are just about all discontinued, but they are being replaced with HD-TVI Cameras).
 Wired camera systems usually record around a month of video on a hard drive and you can access them over the internet on a smartphone or a computer when away from the home or business most of the time.
 Having a local recording only option like this is a great option if there is not internet available at the home or business.

 Cons: You still have a limited number of clips based on your monitoring package.
-While you still have the option to add more clips per month, you still do not have a constant recording at all times like an NVR unless you add an SVR.
+While you still have the option to add more clips per month, you still do not 24/7 recording unless. you add an SD card or a hard drive.

 Pros: These record high definition up to 12MP (1080P and 4K).
 The best picture quality available on the market today is from IP Cameras.
 You are more likely to record the detail needed to identify a license plate or personal features and help with prosecution.